atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/views.md

 * Faster - Aggregations and Joins are run beforehand
 * Can be Indexed for even greater speed
-* Does not update after each run: saves server’s time by preventing unnecessary refreshing
+* Does not update after each run: saves server's time by preventing unnecessary refreshing

 Cons: